KDCinfo/too-much-time/readme.md

 ### #7 - Known Issues

 - If you 'miss' clicking OK or Cancel on three or more confirms, the extension's icon stops counting after the first two increments.
   If your last click was Cancel, the next Cancel will increment the counter normally again.

-- There are some rules for what to do when the madness stops, however, this is also a likely location for some unaccounted for edge cases.
-The rules for this are as follows:

-  - We're either going to open a new tab if only one tab is open.

-  - Or, we'll switch to the first tab in the window if it is not already the currently active tab,

-  - Or the second tab if the first is active.
+- I ran across an intermittent issue in which, navigating to a 'matched page' did not start the timer as expected.

+  > Double check the URL should indeed be a match, and that it is indeed active.

+  If you find a timer will not start on a page it should, and these items are in order, and if you can recreate it, please send me the steps to recreate it via the issues tab in GitHub.

+  *To fix the issue*, you can just go to the timed page, open the extension's popup, then deactivate and reactive the affected URL.
+Refreshing the page may also trigger the timer.

+  However!
+I'm actually hoping to never see the issue again as I've applied numerous proactive fixes. <code>:)</code>

 - In the Vivaldi browser, alerts do not work.
 You will only see the badge icon counter increment.
   This is unfortunate being this is the browser I use to peruse Twitter. @TODO: :)